typelevel/cats/docs/src/main/tut/typeclasses/parallel.md

 ## NonEmptyParallel - a weakened Parallel

-If you recall that some types cannot form a `Monad` or an `Applicative` because it's not possible to implement the `pure` function for them.
+Some types cannot form a `Monad` or an `Applicative` because it's not possible to implement the `pure` function for them.
-However, these types usually can have instances for `FlatMap` or `Apply`.
+However, these types can often have instances for `FlatMap` or `Apply`.
 For types like these we can use the `NonEmptyParallel` type class.
 An example for one of these is `ZipList`.